 Am I eligible to serve?

-You must be at least 25 years of age but not yet 65 years of age.
+You must be at least 18 years of age but not yet 72 years of age to serve as a juror.
 Previous convictions, by a court, of certain types may disqualify a person from serving.
 If you have any doubt as to whether you may be disqualified in this way you should contact the department, in complete confidence, as soon as possible.
 Minor convictions for motoring offences are not relevant.
-Also, it is not necessary for you to be a home-owner or a rate-payer
+You don't have to be a home-owner or a rate-payer.

 Will I have to serve as a juror?